Skip to main content

 What it costs

-Membership at Fishtown Medicine is $250 per month, $685 per quarter, or $2,500 per year if paid annually.
+Membership at Fishtown Medicine is $250 per month, $685 per quarter, or $2,500 per year.
+The quarterly option is roughly one month free over the year versus month-to-month, and the annual option is roughly two months free.
 All visits, direct messaging, and care coordination are inside the membership.
 Labs and any specialist referrals are billed separately at whichever path (insurance or cash) is cheaper for you.
-HSA and FSA dollars are eligible for the membership fee as of the 2025 federal ruling.
+The membership is 100% HSA and FSA eligible, so pre-tax dollars pay it.

 For new moms specifically, the math often works because the alternative is either no continuous care or a series of fragmented urgent-care and ER visits when things escalate.
 One avoided ED visit usually covers several months of membership.